rootscript/houHow/README.md

 I started researching I found the following:

-[gitnote](https://github.com/zhaopengme/gitnote) - A modern note taking app based on GIT
+#### [gitnote](https://github.com/zhaopengme/gitnote) - A modern note taking app based on GIT.
+- This is nice, the workflow inside `gitnote` is clone a repo (The repo folder structure is visble as a tree, with an split pane for editing and preview).
+- `gitnote` has extensions for `grapheditor`

 [NoteLynX Pro](https://play.google.com/store/apps/details?id=com.astrodean.notelynxpro&hl=en_GB) - 3-in-1 Outliner, Mindmap and Personal Wiki.
 An Outliner for Hierarchical Lists, a Mindmap for Graphical Tree View and embedded Hyperlinks to cross reference your notes.